 Contact Us To Request A Complimentary Legal Consultation

-Gormley and Johnson Law Offices, PLC, has offices in Howell and Fowler, and we serve clients throughout the surrounding areas, including Lansing, East Lansing and Brighton.
+Gormley Law Offices, PLC, has offices in Howell and Fowler, and we serve clients throughout the surrounding areas, including Lansing, East Lansing and Brighton.
 To discuss your estate planning needs with an experienced attorney, at 517-219-9301, or send us an email.
 We offer free, no-obligation initial consultations with knowledgeable lawyers.